Theatre Communications Group

 To strengthen, nurture and promote the professional not-for-profit American theatre.

 In 2005, TCG received the Tony Honors for Excellence in Theatre in recognition of its impact on the national field.
-TCG and its member theatres are major contributors to the American theatre sector, which employs more than 131,000 people, produces over 202,000 performances each year and contributes $1.9 billion to the US economy annually.
+TCG and its Member Theatres are major contributors to the American theatre sector, which employs more than 126,000 people, produces over 215,000 performances each year and contributes over $2 billion to the US economy annually.
 A 501(c)(3) not-for-profit organization, TCG is led by executive director Teresa Eyring and governed by a national board of directors representing the theatre field.

 Our Programs and Services